 Marking primary packaging

 The primary packaging encloses the actual product and comes into direct contact with it.
 Beverage bottles, cosmetic jars and chip bags, for example, belong in this category.
-The packaging material is intended to protect the internal product with its barrier properties and also has a major impact on its consistent quality.
+The packaging material protects the internal product with its barrier properties and also has a major impact on its consistent quality.

 Markings on primary packaging are also important for consumer protection and information (e.g. best-before-dates).
 In many cases, certain marking elements for product identification and traceability are required by law.
 That is why you will also usually find barcodes, data matrix codes or serial-, lot- and batch numbers on them.
 However, these codes are not only essential throughout the entire supply chain or in the event of a product recall.
 They also become more and more important for factory automation.